dsifford/academic-bloggers-toolkit/readme.txt

 Academic Blogger's toolkit is an **open source** WordPress plugin providing an all-in-one solution for effective academic blogging.

-= Automatically parse references using digital identifiers (PMID, PMCID, or DOI) =
+= Automatically parse references on the fly using PMID =
 - Option to add hyperlink to PubMed.

 = Anchor links to and from in-text citations =